SUSE/qe-sap-deployment/CONTRIBUTING.md

 ## How to get this repository working

-Upon having all tools referred in the main README, it's also necessary to install some additional Python dependencies that are listed in `requirements-dev.txt`.
+Upon having all tools referred in the main README, it's also necessary to install some additional Python dependencies that are listed in `scripts/qesap/requirements-dev.txt`.

 ### Relevant documentation